decred/dcrdex/README.md

 [**dcrinstall**](https://docs.decred.org/wallets/cli/cli-installation/) tool
 will install everything you need, and help set up your Decred wallet.
 Just run dcrinstall from the command line with `--dcrdex` appended to the command shown on the linked page for your operating system.
-Otherwise see the latest DCRDEX releases [on Github](https://github.com/decred/dcrdex/releases) for source code or pre-compiled standalone packages.
+Otherwise, see the latest DCRDEX releases [on Github](https://github.com/decred/dcrdex/releases) for source code or pre-compiled standalone packages.